 In this example, we see how an IEML sentence (including a sentence containing a proper noun) can be reified and used as a word in a sentence at a higher level of linguistic complexity.
 This type of operation can be repeated recursively, thus achieving high levels of differentiation and semantic precision.

-The two preceding examples show that it is possible to use proper names as prototypes of general categories in IEML, as is done in natural languages.
+The two preceding examples show that it is possible to use proper nouns as prototypes of general categories in IEML, as is done in natural languages.
 However, as a general rule, we prefer to express directly the categories evoked by proper nouns in some natural languages by categories in IEML.
 For example, to translate « sadist » we will not use the name of the Marquis de Sade, but simply say « someone who likes to make others suffer. »

 In the example below, the object of the main proposition is a secondary proposition (look at the parenthesis inside the parenthesis) and the semantic emphasis (the exclamation mark) is on the person (whoever) who likes to make others suffer.